marcelmunaba/marcelmunaba/README.md

 I'm a Computer Science Student at the Technical University of Munich.

-🔭 Currently working on my game "Slash Survivors" in my spare time.
+🔭 Currently working on mori and the game "Slash Survivors" in my spare time.

 👯 Open to collaborate on anything and currently looking for a part-time (Werkstudent) job.